DataDog/integrations-core/ibm_was/README.md

 The performance servlet is deployed exactly as any other servlet.
 Deploy the servlet on a single application server instance within the domain.

-Note: Starting with version 6.1, you must enable application security to get the PerfServlet working.
+**Note**: Starting with version 6.1, you must enable application security to get the PerfServlet working.

 ### Configuration